Andronix on Android 12 and beyond

 Video Tutorial

-Fix for Android 12L and beyond
+Fix for Stock Android 12L and beyond

 This fix might not work on your device as OEM often have the choice to exclude changes pushed by Google to the Android Open-Source Project at their will.
+If you are using a skinned Android ROM like Samsung's OneUI, Xiaomi's MIUI, Oppo's ColorOS etc. then try the next fix.

 Please follow the steps mentioned below to turn off the Phantom process killer-